Oversized boilers are bad for your bank balance & the planet

 Most of us know that some form of heating control will improve the efficiency of our heating system.
 The popularity of smart controls has driven sales in this sector with high expectations around energy saving.
 But once again things are not quite as they should be.
 All modern boilers are what are known as 'modulating'.
 In simple terms this means they can vary their output up and down (say between 3kW and 18kW) according to the outside temperature.
 When boilers can reduce their output they use less gas and do not ‘cycle’ on and off.
 However a boiler can only reduce its output when paired with a compatible control and so this rarely happens.

-A prescription for achieving 90% efficiencies from our boilers
+A prescription for achieving over 90% efficiencies from our heating systems

 A number of small, cost-effective changes to the configuration can be made to most heating systems and/or boilers that will eradicate the majority of health problems and without necessarily having to change the boiler.
 The following changes require a competent engineer to attend.